bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 #### Alarm!
 Wrong code snippet! ####
 ```

 The interpreter throws a `TypeError` with the following message: `positional argument follows keyword arguments`.
 That is, in our function call, the positional arguments — `#!py 4` and `#!py 5` — come after the keyword argument `#!py x = 3`.
-Why does the interpreter objects to this?
+Why does the interpreter object to this?
 Whenever both positional and keyword arguments are present in a function call, the keyword arguments must always come at the end.
 This is quite reasonable: positional arguments are extremely sensitive to position, so it is best to have them at the beginning.

 How about the following call?